Coffee Capsules & PODS

 We often have customers purchase our E.S.E.
 PODS thinking they will work on their Nespresso, Caffitaly, Philips or Aldi capsule machines - NO.

-An E.S.E. pod looks a bit larger than a condom packet, has a flat flying saucer-like appearance and constructed using filter paper - it does not look like a Nespresso capsule.
+An E.S.E. pod looks a bit larger than a condom packet.
+It has a flat flying saucer-like appearance and constructed using filter paper.
+It does not look like a Nespresso capsule.